BitVote/bitvote/yellow_approach1.md

 a person that is not yet registered.
 An Ethereum address in control of the person is then registered.
 More about this in appendix.

+# User Interface
+We will mainly use HTML (+ CSS) + JS for creating user interfaces.
+It will consists of overview pages and buttons people can add to things.

+Note that anyone could in principle create user interfaces to Bitvote (or any Ethereum contract), and that is fine.
+Basically phishing is to create such pages, but ones that lie.

+We will likely use the method the Ethereum team suggests.
+Possibly this will be just having a system where people can indicate trusted re-displayers where they see the relevant state of the contract and the transaction they are sending.
+It would also be good to indicate the importance of the transaction so that people know when checking is particularly important.

+There is also the oppertunity there to try keep track of a list of phishers, and have some kind of warning system.
+Possibly including after-the fact.
+(likely as managed client-side as to maintain privacy.)

-# Desirable features
+# Other desirable features
 These features are not implemented:(yet)

-### Anonymity of votes
+### Privacy of votes
 Since they are votes, we dont want social pressure, threats, or sale to affect them.
-Anonymity protects against the first two, and can add uncertaintly of the parties for the third, in the case that you cant cryptographically link what is voted on and a payment.
+Privacy protects against the first two, and can add uncertaintly of the parties for the third in the case that you cant cryptographically link what is voted on and a payment.

 Ring signatures are one aproach<sup>CRYPTONOTE</sup>, there might be other zero